Advocating For Victims Of Sexual Harassment

 Sexual harassment is also unlawful.
 Harassment can include “sexual harassment” or unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.

 Harassment does not have to be sexual, however, and can include offensive remarks about a person’s sex.
 For example, it is illegal to harass a woman by making offensive comments about women in general.
-Both the victim and the harasser can be either a woman or a man, and the victim and harasser can be the same sex.
-The harasser can be the victim’s supervisor, a supervisor in another area, a co-worker, or someone who is not an employee of the employer, such as a client or customer.
+Both the victim and the harasser can be either a woman or a man, and the victim and harasser can be of the same sex.
+The harasser can be the victim’s supervisor, a supervisor in another area, a co-worker or someone who is not an employee of the employer, such as a client or customer.